Last update: 4.26.2019

 For this reason, a helmet is absolutely essential while climbing here.
 It is also highly advisable while craging, as many of the multi-pitches climb over the popular cragging areas, keeping the potential for injury constantly present.

-Also, due to the moderate grades, EPC attracts many beginner climbers, it is common for people to come here to try to their first multi-pitches.
+Also, due to the moderate grades, EPC attracts many beginner climbers, so it is common for people to come here to try to their first multi-pitches.
 Use extreme caution while climbing here.

 The guide book offerers great beta and topos of the classics, so I’ll defer to that for detailed information.
 However, here is a small collection of routes which I found to be particularly worthwhile: